 The “All Accounts” tab will lead you to a summary of your net worth, which includes all assets (such as savings or retirement accounts), liabilities (such as credit cards) and investment accounts.
 Toggle between cash, credit, mortgage or other loan account tabs to view your current standings.
 Doing so will give you a 90-day history once your account with Personal Capital has been live for that period of time.

-This feature is especially amazing because it’s a personalized look at your investing and retirement options, without having to pay money to a financial advisor to create a personal plan.
-And best of all, it’s free with your free Personal Capital account.
+The Retirement Planner is especially amazing because it's a personalized look at your investing and retirement options, without having to pay money to a financial advisor to create a personal plan.
+And best of all, it's free with your free Personal Capital account.

 The Investment Checkup section will review your current holdings and show whether or not your projected portfolio growth is in line with your preferred date of retirement and other income factors.
 You can view several different factors including, history, performance, future projections, risk and return, and allocation comparison.